CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/30_JSONPath_2.png)

-Copy the resulting Jyutping with ctrl-A.
+Copy the resulting Jyutping with `ctrl+a`.

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/31_copy_jyutping.png)

 Paste the Jyutping into column C. Then type in the following formula into column D: `=LEFT(C1,LEN(C1)-1)`, in order to get rid of the comma at the end of our Jyutping.
-Use ctrl + shift + down arrow and ctrl + d to duplicate the formula into all of the column's cells.
+Use `ctrl+shift+down arrow` and `ctrl+d` to duplicate the formula into all of the column's cells.

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/32_spreadsheet_4.png)